ribhu69/AES_RSA/README.md

 The files are then uploaded to Google Drive using a wrapper of Google Drive API called PyDrive.
 This wrapper pops up a browser activity and requests authentication to upload the files to the drive.
 The files are uploaded from the path specified to the drive after authentication is successful.

 The encryption and upload are seperate programs which are used manually.
-We can also use Java Drive API to do the same but PyDrive is also
+We can also use Java Drive API to do the same but PyDrive does the task more seamlessly.